-The previous dispensation did not prioritize the development of bulk infrastructure in rural and homeland areas, and these communities were forced to rely on natural sources of water such as rivers, streams and dams as a source of water for drinking and domestic purposes.
-According to Census 2001 figures, 70% of households at Ingquza Hill are dependent on natural sources of water such as boreholes, springs, tanks, rivers and dams.
-Only 21% of the population have access to RDP standard water in their homes.
-Of this 21% only 61% have access to piped water within 200 meters of their yard boundary.
+The previous dispensation did not prioritize the development of bulk infrastructure in rural and homeland areas, and these communities were forced to rely on natural sources of water such as rivers, streams, and dams as a source of water for drinking and domestic purposes.
+According to Census 2001 figures, 70% of households at Ingquza Hill are dependent on natural sources of water such as boreholes, springs, tanks, rivers, and dams.
+Only 21% of the population has access to RDP standard water in their homes.
+Of this 21%, only 61% have access to piped water within 200 meters of their yard boundary.

 The standard of living in this community will either remain the same or decline over time unless the necessary steps are taken to ensure access to water of an acceptable standard.
 The backlog in bulk infrastructure is a huge problem that requires urgent attention.
 The backlog figure for Ingquza Hill stands at approximately 80% according to Statistics SA which draws on the census results for 2001.
 This figure demonstrates the actual reality faced by ordinary people who need access to water to meet their daily needs.

 The sanitation infrastructure is also not adequate to meet the demands of the households in the municipality.
-There is a high number of households with no access to sewer services and this reflects the sub standard levels of infrastructure development.
+There is a high number of households with no access to sewer services and this reflects the sub-standard levels of infrastructure development.
 Only a paltry number of households have access to a flush toilet.
-The majority of households are using pit latrines without ventilation or have no access to any form of toilets which may have negative impacts on both the health of the communities and the environment.
+The majority of households are using pit latrines without ventilation or have no access to any form of a toilet which may have negative impacts on both the health of the communities and the environment.

 The available statistics demonstrate that the previous dispensation did not give priority to investing in water and sanitation infrastructure.
 Backlog figures for sanitation services within the Ingquza Hill Municipality stand at around 88%.